drshahizan/learn-github/README.md

 Please ensure that you already have a Github account.

 ## [Developer Roadmaps](https://roadmap.sh/)
+Roadmap.sh is a website that provides roadmaps for learning various topics in technology, such as programming languages, web development, data science, and more.
+The roadmaps are essentially step-by-step guides that outline the skills, tools, and concepts that someone should learn to become proficient in a particular area.

+The website was created to help people who are just starting out in technology or who are looking to switch careers within the industry.
+The roadmaps are designed to be flexible and customizable, so users can choose their own learning paths and set their own goals.

+In addition to the roadmaps, the website also includes resources such as books, online courses, and tools to help learners on their journey.
+The community aspect of the website allows users to connect with others who are also learning and share tips and resources.
 - [Frontend Developer](https://roadmap.sh/frontend)
 - [Backend Developer](https://roadmap.sh/backend)
 - [Flutter Developer](https://roadmap.sh/flutter)